Skip to main content

 When you keep fronts and backs of T-shirts together, you create very large blocks that will dominate your quilt.

 Your quilt will be nicer if you keep the fronts and backs of your T-shirts separated.
-If you feel that want to keep the fronts and backs together, find a different style of quilt.
-We would suggest a traditional style quilt.
+If you feel that want to keep the fronts and backs of your T-shirts together, we would suggest a traditional style quilt.

 Andrea Funk is the inventor of T-shirt quilts made with multiple blocks sizes.
 The modern method of making T-shirt quilts.
 In 1992 she founded Too Cool T-shirt Quilts.
 Her life has been immersed in T-shirt quilts ever since.